Commonwealth of Pennsylvania

 Mr. Sweet began his career in 2001 at Reed Smith LLP in Pittsburgh, where he focused on antitrust, securities and employment litigation.

-Mr. Sweet has been selected by his peers as a Pennsylvania SuperLawyers Rising Star or a Pennsylvania SuperLawyer every year since 2008.
+Mr. Sweet has been selected by his peers as a Pennsylvania SuperLawyers Rising Star or a Pennsylvania SuperLawyer every year from 2008 through 2020.

-Mr. Sweet received his juris doctor, cum laude, from The Pennsylvania State University School of Law, and his BA, cum laude, from University Scholars Program (now the Schreyer Honors College) of The Pennsylvania State University.
-While in law school, Mr. Sweet served as Articles Editor of the Penn State Law Review and was also awarded Best Oral Advocate and Best Team in the ATLA Mock Trial Competition.
+Mr. Sweet received his juris doctor, cum laude, from The Dickinson School of Law, and his BA, magna cum laude, from the Schreyer Honors College of The Pennsylvania State University.
+While in law school, Mr. Sweet served as Articles Editor of the Dickinson Law Review and was also awarded Best Oral Advocate and Best Team in the ATLA Mock Trial Competition.

-When not practicing law, Mr. Sweet is an active musician and recording artist who has released several records.
-He also enjoys spending time with his family and friends.
+When not practicing law, Mr. Sweet is an active musician and recording artist who has released three records.
+He also enjoys spending time with his family and friends watching all of the Pittsburgh sports teams.
 A Type I diabetic himself since 2000, Ben served on the Board of Directors of the Western Pennsylvania Chapter of the Juvenile Diabetes Research Foundation.
-He is the proud father of daughter Riley Grace, and son William DeRose.
+He is the proud father of daughter Riley Grace, 18, and son William DeRose, 14.